coolb0y/chipster-android/README.md

 # 📱 Chipster Android

-Chipster Android is a cross-platform mobile application built with **React Native**, designed for real-time device communication and control.
-The project demonstrates integration between Android, iOS, and browser-based clients — allowing connections and data exchange between them seamlessly.
+Chipster Android is a cross-platform mobile application built with **React Native**, You can create a http server running natively on your android.
 ---

 ## 🚀 Features